AI Agent Index

 Pros

-- ✓Outcome-based Fin pricing ($0.99 per resolution) means AI cost scales with value delivered — buyers only pay when Fin actually resolves a conversation, which is a stronger ROI signal than seat-based AI add-ons that charge regardless of usage
+• Outcome-based Fin pricing at $0.99 per resolution means AI cost scales directly with value delivered: you only pay when Fin fully resolves a conversation, a stronger ROI model than seat-based AI add-ons that charge regardless of resolution success.

 Limitations

-- ⚠Combined seat + per-outcome pricing creates cost unpredictability at high volume — a team handling 5,000 Fin-resolved conversations per month pays $4,950 in Fin fees alone, on top of seat costs, which can exceed enterprise Zendesk packages
+• Combined seat plus per-outcome pricing creates cost unpredictability at high Fin resolution volumes: a five-agent team handling 5,000 monthly Fin resolutions pays $145 in seats plus $4,950 in Fin fees, which can exceed Zendesk Suite Enterprise pricing at equivalent agent count.

 Frequently asked questions